Clinical Psychologist

 What should I bring to the first session?

-It is important to bring any referral letter to your first appointment unless it has been faxed directly by your GP beforehand.
-You will also need to bring you Medicare Card, means of payment (preferably EFTPOS card), and your Health Care or Pension Card if you intend to seek a concession/bulkbilling.
-Please also bring (or email) copies of any previous cognitive assessments or reports, and any court orders which may be relevant.
+It is important to bring any referral letter to your first appointment unless it has already been forwarded by your GP.
+You will also need to bring you Medicare Card, a means of payment (preferably EFTPOS card), and your Health Care or Pension Card if you intend to request a discounted fee (please note bulk billing is no longer available to new clients).
+It would also be useful to bring (or email) copies of any previous cognitive assessments or reports, and any court orders which may be relevant.

 Q3/